TKK13909/diorite/README.md

     - yaml
     - json
     - md
-    - Custom format
+    - Custom format (This will probably be the end decision)
-- [ ] Decide on programming language to use
+- [ ] Decide on programming language to use for the first prototype editor
 - [ ] Decide on what music [notation types](#supported-notation-types) to support initially

 # Supported Notation Types